CommunityToolkit/Labs-Windows/template/README.md

 The `Platforms` folder contains projects that host your sample(s) on different platforms.
 Run any of these projects to see your sample running inside a UWP, WASM, or WinAppSdk/WinUI3 app.
 Again, you shouldn't modify anything in these projects.

-The `Tests` folder contains projects used to run the tests on different platforms.
+The `Tests` folder contains projects used to run the tests on different platforms UWP or WinAppSDK.
+Again, you shouldn't modify anything in these projects.
 Details of where to create tests for the code in the experiment are below.

 #### Where to add your code

 The main code of your experiment will go in the project `CommunityToolkit.Labs.WinUI.MyExperimentNameHere`.
 When an experiment is merged into Labs, this code will be bundled automatically in a NuGet package and pushed to the Labs DevOps feed.
 This will let others try out your experiment and provide feedback to further your experiment.
-You will find an empty class in `MyExperimentNameHere.cs` that you can use as your starting point.
+You will find an empty class in `MyExperimentNameHere.cs` that you can use as your starting point or one of the templated variants.
+You can find more info in the `MyExperimentNameHere.md` file in the sample project.

 The project `MyExperimentNameHere.Sample`is where you can put code that will allow you to demonstrate and exercise the experiment.
 In this project you'll find a sample page that includes an example of how to use settings and properties that can be controlled within the sample app.
-This folder also contains a markdown file that contains the documentation for the experiment and how to use it.
+This folder also contains a **markdown** file that contains the documentation for the experiment and how to use it.

+You can add additional markdown files as desired, each one will create a new page in the aggregated sample app.
+Generally you'll want to have one page per component your experiment is creating.
+A page can have multiple samples embedded in it to showcase different scenarios.
+Try to keep examples light-weight and showcase singular elements of a component in different ways.
+If you have a complex end-to-end example, consider giving it its own page to break-down how the example works and showcase the singular complex sample.

 Tests for the code in the experiment go in the `MyExperimentNameHere.Tests` project.
 This is a shared project that is referenced by the other test projects.
 This makes it easy to check that the experiment's code works in more than one place.
 There's an example test inside the `ExampleMyExperimentNameHereTestClass.cs` file